accellera-official/systemc.org/docs/overview/systemc-ams.md

 # SystemC Analog/Mixed-Signal Extensions

-The SystemC AMS standard ([IEEE Std.
-1666.1-2016][1]) introduces system-level design and modeling of embedded Analog/Mixed-Signal (AMS) systems.
+The SystemC AMS standard ([IEEE Std 1666.1-2016][1]) introduces system-level design and modeling of embedded Analog/Mixed-Signal (AMS) systems.
 The SystemC AMS extensions define a uniform and standardized modeling approach at higher levels of abstraction, that can be used in combination with digital and SystemC-centric design methods, supporting a design refinement methodology for functional modeling, architecture exploration, and virtual prototyping of embedded analog/mixed-signal systems and applications.

 ![image](/images/systemc-ams-architecture.svg)

 ## Why SystemC AMS?

-The SystemC AMS standard, ratified as [IEEE Std.
-1666.1-2016][1], fulfills the need of the electronics industry to have a standardized system-level modeling language for mixed-signal applications based on SystemC and C++.
+The SystemC AMS standard, ratified as [IEEE Std 1666.1-2016][1], fulfills the need of the electronics industry to have a standardized system-level modeling language for mixed-signal applications based on SystemC and C++.
 The SystemC AMS standard defines the execution semantics and language constructs for system-level design and modeling of embedded analog/mixed-signal systems at higher levels of abstraction, focusing on modeling accuracy, fidelity and simulation speed.

 ## What is the difference between SystemC AMS and other HDL languages?